Woodlands Train Checkpoint: Transport connections

 Woodlands Train Checkpoint functions as a de facto domestic public bus stop, taxi stand and ride-hail stand (with much higher bus frequencies, bus seat availability and taxi availability) for the Woodlands Checkpoint, as all bus and taxi services that ply through Woodlands Checkpoint itself are fully cross-border transport services.

+Public bus services

+The Woodlands Train Checkpoint is served by 7 local public bus services and a single cross-border public bus service through the bus stop (No. 46069), located adjacent to the pick-up point along Woodlands Centre Road.
+The bus services are linked to nearby public transport nodes with access to the Mass Rapid Transit.

+Since 17 March 2019, bus service 913 (West Loop) was amended to serve Marsiling MRT Station and Woodlands Street 13, and no longer call along the bus stops along the northern stretch of Woodlands Centre Road, including Woodlands Train Checkpoint.

 Border control issues

 Until 1998, both Malaysia and Singapore had their customs and immigration facilities for rail passengers at Tanjong Pagar railway station.
 Singapore decided to relocate its customs and immigration facilities to Woodlands despite Malaysia's unwillingness to vacate the Tanjong Pagar railway station according to the Malaysia–Singapore Points of Agreement of 1990.
 The ICA ceased operations at Tanjong Pagar and moved into Woodlands Train Checkpoint on 1 August 1998.

 While providing immigration facilities for southbound passengers at Johor Bahru, Malaysian Customs and Immigration for northbound passengers remained at Tanjong Pagar, refusing to relocate to either Woodlands or Johor Bahru.
 This peculiarity resulted in passengers travelling to Malaysia being granted entry to Malaysia before being granted exit from Singapore, which is contrary to international practice.

 To circumvent the problem, Malaysian Immigration officers in Tanjong Pagar did not stamp passports, instead scanning them into a computer system and providing a stamped embarkation/disembarkation card, to be retained until leaving Malaysia.
 This still posed problems for some visitors when leaving Malaysia due to the lack of a physical endorsement in their passports, especially for those who lost the card while in Malaysia.

 The border control issues were resolved in 2010 following an agreement to close the Tanjong Pagar railway station.
 KTM together with Malaysian customs and immigration relocating their operations to Woodlands Train Checkpoint on 1 July 2011 in agreement with Singapore.